Gareth Southgate: Club career

-Southampton

-Southgate played as a youth for two-and-a-half years for Southampton before being released as a thirteen-year-old.

 Crystal Palace

+Southgate played as a youth for two and a half years for Southampton before being released as a thirteen-year-old.
+He subsequently joined Crystal Palace, making his professional debut as a substitute in a Football League Cup tie against Southend United in October 1990.
+His league debut came against Liverpool in March 1991.
+Southgate became a regular in the first team during the 1991–92 season, making 39 appearances.

-Southgate began his career at Crystal Palace, playing initially at right-back and then in central midfield.
-He became captain and led the club to the 1993–94 First Division title.
-After the South London club's relegation from the Premier League, he moved to Aston Villa for a fee of £2.5 million, having made 152 appearances over four seasons.
+Southgate became captain at the age of 23 and led the club to the 1993–94 First Division title, scoring nine goals from central midfield.
+After the South London club's relegation from the Premier League in 1995, Southgate moved to Aston Villa for a fee of £2.5 million.

-His nickname at Palace was "Nord", given to him because his precise way of speaking reminded one of the coaches of Denis Norden's vocal delivery.
+Southgate's nickname at Palace was "Nord", given to him because his precise way of speaking reminded coach Wally Downes of Denis Norden's vocal delivery.

 Aston Villa

-At Aston Villa, he was converted into a centre-back and was part of a formidable defence.
+Southgate made 191 appearances for Aston Villa over six seasons.
+At the club, Southgate was converted into a centre-back and was part of a formidable defence.
 In his first season, he lifted the League Cup and Aston Villa qualified for the UEFA Cup.
 Southgate played in every Premier League game during the 1998–99 season.
-He continued to play for Villa in the 1999–2000 season as Villa reached the FA Cup Final, but handed in a transfer request just before Euro 2000, claiming that "if I am to achieve in my career, it is time to move on."
+He continued to play for Villa in the 1999–2000 season as the club reached the FA Cup final, but handed in a transfer request just before playing for England at Euro 2000, saying that "if I am to achieve in my career, it is time to move on."

 Middlesbrough

 On 11 July 2001, Southgate signed for Middlesbrough for a £6.5 million fee.
 He joined on a four-year deal and was the first signing by Steve McClaren, whom he knew as an England coach.

 In July 2002, after Paul Ince left for Wolverhampton Wanderers, Southgate was appointed the new Middlesbrough captain.
 On 29 February 2004, he became the first Boro skipper in their 128-year history to lift a trophy, as they defeated Bolton Wanderers in the League Cup final at the Millennium Stadium.

 Southgate rejected media rumours that he was set to move to Manchester United following Rio Ferdinand's ban for missing a drug test in January 2004.
 He later committed his final playing years to Middlesbrough, signing until 2007.
-His final appearance as a professional player was in the 2006 UEFA Cup Final against Sevilla, which Boro lost 4–0 at the Philips Stadion in Eindhoven.
+His final appearance as a professional player was in the 2006 UEFA Cup final against Sevilla, which Middlesbrough lost 4–0 at the Philips Stadion in Eindhoven.